Modular Koszul duality for Soergel bimodules: Introduction

 For a Koszul ring $B = \bigoplus_{i \ge 0} B_i$, its Koszul dual ring is $E(B) := \Ext_{B\lh\ngmod}^\bullet(B_0)$, where Ext is taken in ungraded $B$-modules.
 It was moreover shown in \cite{Soe90, BGS} that $A$ is Koszul self-dual: $A \cong E(A)$ as graded algebras.
 Thus the Koszul grading on $A$ reveals a hidden self-duality of $\cO_0$.

-The graded algebra $A$ only depends on the representation of $W$ on the Cartan subalgebra $\fh$.
-In fact, the theory of Soergel bimodules \cite{Soe-hcbim, Soe00, Soe-sbim} allows one more generally to define a graded algebra $A_{W, \fh}$ for any suitable ``reflection faithful realization'' $(W, \fh)$ of an arbitrary Coxeter system.
-For background on Soergel bimodules as well as the definition of $A_{W, \fh}$, see~\S\ref{sec:main-result}.
+The Weyl group $W$ of $\fg$ acts on the Cartan subalgebra $\fh$.
+By work of Soergel, the algebra $A$ only depends on this $W$-representation.
+The theory of Soergel bimodules \cite{Soe92, Soe00, Soe07} allows one more generally to define a graded algebra $A_{W, \fh}$ for any suitable ``reflection faithful realization'' $\fh$ of an arbitrary Coxeter system $W$.
+See \S\ref{sec:main-result} for background on Soergel bimodules as well as the definition of $A_{W, \fh}$.

 For Soergel bimodules, one still has an analogue of the Kazhdan--Lusztig conjecture known as Soergel's conjecture.
 Elias--Williamson suggested \cite[Remark~3.4]{EW-soergel-calculus} that there should also be a rich Koszul duality in this generality.
 In this paper, we realize this vision for finite Coxeter systems.